 If you're used to travelling to France on a ferry, the next bit is a little different from what you might be used to.
 Instead of having to leave your cabin 30 minutes before docking, you actually have to wait in your cabin until an announcement is made asking all Pet Owners to return to their cars.

 Once off the ferry, you need to show your passport at Passport Control to enter France.
 They didn't want to see Mac or his passport at all- they didn't seem in the slightest bit interested.
 One quick swipe of our human passports, and we were set free into the wilds of France.

-Absolutely!
-I should point out that we have never taken a dog to France any other way, but we're so happy with how relaxed we and Mac were during the experience.
-Apart from being FROZEN on the poop deck, none of us were ever worried and he wasn't separated from us once.
-There were no kennels or cages and (apart from the small time he had to wear a muzzle) he was totally calm about the whole thing- pretty amazing for a 4-month-old!
+Apart from being FROZEN on the poop deck, (my fault for forgetting a coat) none of us were ever worried and he wasn't separated from us once.
+There were no kennels or cages and (apart from the short time he had to wear a muzzle) he was totally calm about the whole thing- pretty amazing for a 4-month-old puppy!

 Have you ever tried a pet-friendly cabin with Brittany Ferries or any other company?
 What did you think of the service??
 Let me know below- I'd love to hear your experience.